interior of colosseum in Rome

 I think the moral of the story is that whatever way you slice it, sites like the Colosseum are really, really popular.
 You can try to beat the crowds, but I don’t think in any universe you’ll get around waiting in long lines.

 My advice?
-Either visit the Colosseum during the off-season (November to March) when crowds should be a bit thinner, or forget about it and go see some of Rome’s other awesome sites.
+Either visit the Colosseum during the off-season (November to March) when crowds are thinner, or forget about it and go see some of the city’s other awesome sites.

 Tours of the Colosseum

 Also, you may be better off booking a tour in the late afternoon or opt for one of the evening tours instead of the morning.
 I felt like everyone fueled up on their hotel breakfast as early as possible and made a beeline for the Colosseum as their first stop of the day.
-I think possibly later in the day may be less frantic.
+Possibly later in the day may be less frantic.

 Powered by GetYourGuide